Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 NOTE: Make sure to use the `preview` option of the tool to make sure that the transport supports native delayed delivery before performing any migration attempt.

-In v7 [native delayed delivery](/nservicebus/messaging/delayed-delivery.md) was introduced across most supported transports.
-Hybrid mode was made available, and enabled by default, for endpoints.
+In v7 [native delayed delivery](/nservicebus/messaging/delayed-delivery.md) was introduced across most supported transports and a hybrid mode was made available, and enabled by default.
 When running in hybrid mode, endpoints consume timeouts that were already registered in the system using the legacy [Timeout Manager](/nservicebus/messaging/timeout-manager.md) and new delayed messages flow through the native implementation.

 Most of the timeouts that were registered through the legacy timeout manager might have been consumed by now.
-There might be scenarios in which there are timeouts waiting to expire, and those are stored in the timeout storage.
+But there might be scenarios in which there are timeouts waiting to expire, and those are stored in the timeout storage.
-For those use cases, the timeout migration .NET Core global tool enables migrating timeouts to the native delayed delivery infrastructure.
+For those use cases, the timeout migration tool enables migrating timeouts to the native delayed delivery infrastructure so that the storage can be decommissioned.

 The tool supports live-migration so there's no need to shut down the endpoints before running the tool.
 The tool will hide the timeouts it will migrate from the legacy Timeout Manager to eliminate duplicate deliveries in the system.

 It's important to note the definition of an endpoint to migrate in the context of the tool.
 The legacy [Timeout Manager](/nservicebus/messaging/timeout-manager.md) stored timeouts at the sending side and sent them out to the destination endpoint at delivery time.
-Pre-native delivery timeouts are owned by the Timeout Manager.
-Native delivery timeouts however, are owned by the transport.
-Since the tool is migrating timeouts from the legacy implementation, the endpoints that are being migrated are the sending endpoints.
+This means that the endpoint names listed by the tool is for the endpoints **sending** the delayed message and not the destination.

 Example: